Sachiniraveni/terraform-vpc/README.md

 TO open the port for db instance for all choose Source(Anywhere)

+You can also perform all the task manually if you don't want to write the terraform script.

 Step3 :-

 Attach an elastic Ip to assign a static Ip address.